AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 This lifts the restriction of having integral \c 0 underlying the first enum element.

 ### 3.2.4 Helper-Type EnumIterator ###  {#alib_enums_iter_details_4}
-The \c std::iterator_traits returned with methods \alib{enums;EnumIterator::begin} and
+The \c std::iterator_traits returned with methods \alib{enumops;EnumIterator::begin} and
-\alib{enums;EnumIterator::begin} implements the standard library concept of
+\alib{enumops;EnumIterator::begin} implements the standard library concept of
 \https{RandomAccessIterator,en.cppreference.com/w/cpp/concept/RandomAccessIterator} and with this offers various operators, including subscript \c operator[].

 \I{################################################################################################}
 ## 3.3 Bitwise Enums And Iteration ## {#alib_enums_iter_bitwise}
-Iteration works well, if an TMP struct \alib{enums;T_EnumIsBitwise} is specialized in parallel to \alib{enums;T_EnumIsIterable}.
+Iteration works well if the type trait \alib{enumops;BitwiseTraits} is specialized in parallel to \alib{enumops;IterableTraits}.
-The restriction described in \ref alib_enums_iter_struct, namely that enum types must not be "sparsely" defined, in this case means that, every next enum element has the next bit set, hence its internal value is doubled with each next element.
+The restriction described in \ref alib_enums_iter_struct, namely that enum types must not be "sparsely" defined, in this case means that every next enum element has the next bit set, hence its internal value is doubled with each next element.

 Macro \ref ALIB_ENUMS_MAKE_ITERABLE, chooses integral value \c 1 as a start element.